eslint/rfcs/designs/2019-config-simplification/README.md

 In the first phase, I envision this:

-1. `.eslint.js` can be implemented alongside `.eslintrc`.
+1. `.eslint.config.js` can be implemented alongside `.eslintrc`.
-1. If `.eslint.js` is found, then:
+1. If `.eslint.config.js` is found, then:
     1. All `.eslintrc` files are ignored.
     1. `.eslintignore` is ignored.
     1. `--ignore-file` is ignored.
     1. `--rulesdir` is ignored.
     1. `--env` is ignored.
     1. `eslint-env` config comments are ignored.
-1. If `.eslint.js` is not found, then fall back to the current behavior.
+1. If `.eslint.config.js` is not found, then fall back to the current behavior.

 This keeps the current behavior for the majority of users while allowing some users to test out the new functionality.
-Also, `-c` could not be used with `.eslint.js` in this phase.
+Also, `-c` could not be used with `.eslint.config.js` in this phase.

-In the second phase (and in a major release), ESLint will emit deprecation warnings whenever the original functionality is used but will still honor them so long as `.eslint.js` is not found.
+In the second phase (and in a major release), ESLint will emit deprecation warnings whenever the original functionality is used but will still honor them so long as `.eslint.config.js` is not found.

-In the third phase (and in another major release), the original functionality is removed.
+In the third phase (and in another major release), `.eslint.config.js` becomes the official way to configure ESLint.
+If no `.eslint.config.js` file is found, ESLint will still search for a `.eslintrc` file, and if found, print an error message information the user that the configuration file format has changed.

 So while this is intended to be a breaking change, it will be introduced over the course of three major releases in order to give users ample time to transition.